A lot of people don't know the incredible story of Dottie, the world-record bass that wasn't.

 But rarely do anglers know for sure that a record bass is lurking in the depths below.
 In this incredible, yet strange story of a bass known as Dottie, (because of a marking on is gill plate), that was exactly the case at Dixon Lake, California.

 A group of bass fishing buddies dedicated their lives to catching this majestic bass.
-They eventually did—more than just once—but the story takes a crazy twist.
-Watch this video on the foul-hooked, 25-pound, 1-ounce legend that didn’t make it into the record books and the men that pursued the record for years.
+They eventually did--more than just once--but the story takes a crazy twist.
+Watch this video on the foul-hooked, 25-pound, 1-ounce legend that didn't make it into the record books and the men that pursued the record for years.

 The fact that a fish could have that distinguishable of a mark is crazy.
 I can only imagine the number of anglers fleeing to the docks in the morning knowing that the world-record bass was possibly just a cast away.